COVID-19 is an illness that can impact on the lungs and airways. It’s triggered by a new mutation of the Coronavirus.

 It is understood that the virus originated in Wuhan, in China.
 The first confirmed, diagnosed case of the virus was reported to the World Health Organisation (WHO) on 8 December 2019.

-It has gone on to affect nearly every country in the world, affecting hundreds of thousands of people globally.
+It has gone on to affect nearly every country in the world, affecting millions of people globally.

 What are the symptoms of COVID-19?